valderman/haste-compiler/README.md

 ------------

-* Not all GHC primops are implemented; if you encounter an unimplemented primop, I'd be happy if you'd report it together with a small test case that demonstrates the problem.
+* Not all GHC primops are implemented; if you encounter an unimplemented primop, please report it together with a small test case that demonstrates the problem.

-* A program that throws unhandled exceptions may not always give a nice error message.